pavan-kumar-s/tpp/README.md

 We sincerely thank the reviewer for their continued engagement and thoughtful feedback.
 We address each point below in turn:

 1) **Error analysis:**
 We respectfully clarify that the error analysis requested in the previous review cycle has been included in the current submission.
-Specifically: Appendix Section A.8 and Table 11 provide a detailed manual evaluation of 100 randomly selected questions from the MuSiQue dataset where the BrowseNet pipeline received a zero F1 score.
-This error analysis is conducted in a component-wise fashion, aligning with the architecture of our pipeline: Knowledge Graph Construction, Query Subgraph Extraction, Semantic Retrieval, and Answer Generation.
-Each stage is analyzed to isolate sources of error the details are provided as the following:
+Specifically, Appendix Section A.8 and Table 11 in the manuscript provide a detailed manual evaluation of 100 randomly selected questions from the MuSiQue dataset where the BrowseNet pipeline received F1 score of zero.
+This error analysis is conducted in a component-wise fashion, aligning with the architecture of our pipeline: Knowledge Graph Construction, Query Subgraph Extraction, Semantic Retrieval, and Answer Generation as explained in section Appendix A.8.
+Each stage is analyzed to isolate sources of error the details are provided as follows:

 The downstream performance of our question-answering pipeline, specifically answer generation, relies on the effectiveness of the entire workflow.
 To analyze the source of errors, we sampled 100 questions where BrowseNet failed from the MuSiQue dataset and classified the errors into four categories: knowledge graph construction, query-subgraph extraction, retrieval, and answer generation.
 Table~1 presents the number of questions corresponding to each category.
 Note that a single question can be associated with multiple sources of error.

 **a) Knowledge graph construction:** These errors arise because of missing edges in the constructed KG.
 Our analysis reveals that 9\% of relevant edges are missing from the graph.

-**b) Query-subgraph extraction:** This stage is evaluated through two approaches: manual analysis to determine whether each question is correctly decomposed, and isomorphic accuracy, as defined in Section \ref{query-subgraph evaluation}.
+**b) Query-subgraph extraction:** This stage is evaluated through two approaches: manual analysis to determine whether each question is correctly decomposed, and isomorphic accuracy.
 Human evaluation shows that 33\% of the questions are either incorrectly decomposed or contain redundant sub-queries (i.e., multiple sub-queries retrieving the same information).
 Isomorphic accuracy reveals that 35\% of the questions result in query-subgraphs that are not isomorphic to the ground-truth structure, indicating errors or redundancies in the decomposition process.

     Here, we present an example where query-graph generation failed to produce accurate outputs.